-As a student who identifies as part of the transgender, non-binary and gender non conforming community, in addition to the stressors of other students at UCSD, however, you may also be coping with discrimination, the effects of hormones and dysphoria.
+As a student who identifies as part of the transgender, non-binary and gender non conforming community, in addition to the stressors of being a student at UCSD, you may also be coping with discrimination, the effects of hormones and dysphoria.

 At UCSD Student Health Services we want you to know that we care about your health and safety and are sensitive to how difficult it can be to access care.

 - We believe everyone has a right to be treated with care and respect.
 We encourage you to be open with us so we can assist you in getting the best care possible.

 - UC SHIP has transgender insurance benefits which include both hormone therapy and surgical reassignment surgery.